mainmatter/mainmatter.com/_posts/2019-07-23-july-monthly-update.md

 #### Ember.js Berlin - Javascript for Beginners

-On May 24th and 25th [Jessica Jordan](https://twitter.com/jjordan_dev) ran a very succcessful Javascript for beginners workshop. in Berlin.
+On May 24th and 25th [Jessica Jordan](https://twitter.com/jjordan_dev) ran a very succcessful Javascript for beginners workshop in Berlin.

 Day 1 was an installation party to make sure that everybody was set up for day 2 when attendees were guided through creating their first web application using EmberJS!
 The workshop is open to women and those who are non-binary, and you can sign up using the links below!